 If the county or state fair in your area is in the summer, then you may need to prepare craft projects over Spring break.
 Our Arizona state fair is in the Fall so working on projects over the summer worked great for us!

 Our extended family and lots of our friends love to get together for holiday celebrations.
 It’s a great time to play, talk and eat together.
-And during the summer there are a few good opportunities for holiday celebrations that can add to your summertime fun.
-So Summer Holidays can be a great source for inexpensive summer activities.
+And during this time of year, there are a few good opportunities for holiday celebrations.

 Celebrate Father’s Day in June with the dads in your life or visit a man of character who has influenced you in a positive way.